rogerpadilla/nukak/README.md

 ## <a name="features"></a>:star2: Features

+- readable and yet powerful API
+- code is performant and secure
 - supports on-demand `populate` (at multiple levels), `projection` of fields/columns (at multiple levels), complex `filtering` (at multiple levels), `sorting`, `pagination`, and more.
 - declarative and programmatic `transactions`
 - entity `repositories`